 About 4% of babies are in the breech position.
 Babies in the womb sit head up until around 30 weeks of pregnancy, then they are supposed to turn into a head down position in preparation for delivery.
 A breech baby is one who, if he were born right now, would come out butt or feet first.

 What are the Different Types of Breech Presentations?

 Frank Breech Baby

 Baby’s legs are straight and his feet are up by his head.
-Frank breech is the most common and considered the safest position for breech birth.
+Frank breech is the most common with the babies bottom being closest to the birth canal and considered the safest birth position for vaginal breech delivery.

 Complete Breech Baby